SQL-Academy/en.sql-academy/course/module-6/create-database/article.md

 ---
 meta:
-    title: 'Creating and deleting databases'
+  title: "Creating and deleting databases: MySQL and PostgreSQL"
-    description: 'SQL syntax for creating and dropping databases, CREATE DATABASE, DROP DATABASE.
-IF NOT EXIST.'
+  description: "SQL syntax for creating and dropping databases in MySQL and PostgreSQL, CREATE DATABASE, DROP DATABASE.
+IF NOT EXISTS construction."
 ---

 # Creating and deleting databases